-On Cowrywise, we present you with investment options but also show you the option to take an assessment if you’re not sure what to pick or where to start.
+On Cowrywise, we present you with investment options but also show you the option to take a risk assessment if you’re not sure what to pick or where to start.
 The results from your assessment then place you under one of these three categories.
 However, do not be tempted to invest only in a type of asset based on your investment appetite.

-What you want to do overtime is invest in different types of assets with different types of risk levels.
+What you want to do over time is invest in different types of assets with different types of risk levels.
 This will make you into an investor who not only knows how to maximize market returns but also knows how to weather the storm when some assets take a dip.

 How can you practically do this?

 Also, you can divide your investments into a ratio that works for you, e.g. 50% high risk, 30% medium risk and 20% low risk.
-Finally (for this point), diversify into assets that are easy to liquidate (can easily be turned to cash) as well as assets that are not so easy to liquidate (take a while to be turned into cash).
+Finally (for this point), diversify into assets that are easy to liquidate (can easily be turned into cash) as well as assets that are not so easy to liquidate (take a while to be turned into cash).